drewadams/internal-link-crawler/README.md

 ## Tests

-If you are planning to reuse and edit this repo, there are a couple of prebuilt Jest tests that can be uses to ensure functionality remains.
+If you are planning to reuse and edit this repo, there are a couple of prebuilt Jest tests.

 ### Usage